rlizzo/pyscience/20140910_RayCasting/RayCasting.md

 ---

 Thus concludes another humble post.
 I hope you enjoyed the whole ray-casting experience as it can be the cornerstone to a **lot** of super-interesting ray-tracing projects.
 Off the top of my head you can write code for ray-tracing renderers, ray-tracing physics simulations in optics and acoustics, while ray-casting and ray-tracing is heavily used in game-development (collision detection, rendering, etc).

+However, there's a fair amount of work/code required to get from this example to a ray-tracer as you need to find the mesh-cells where intersection happens, calculate their normal vectors, calculate the reflected/diffracted ray vectors, etc etc. I'm going to show you a lot of this functionality next week in a post dedicated to ray-tracing with VTK.

 The material presented here has been tested extensively so you shouldn't have any trouble reproducing the whole thing.
 However, if you do then feel free to drop me a comment here and I'll try to help.